 Mob Grazing

-Mob grazing forces animals to graze everything available in a paddock rather that selectively grazing for choice forage like in other grazing methods.
-This grazing method involves significant labor due to the frequency of movements and requires careful grazing rotation planning to ensure paddocks are not over grazed.
+Mob grazing forces animals to graze everything available in a paddock rather than selectively grazing for choice forage like in other grazing methods.
+This grazing method involves significant labor due to the frequency of movements and requires careful grazing rotation planning to ensure paddocks are not over-grazed.
 Because of the increased labor required this method best works for animals with lower nutritional requirements.

 Creep Grazing